You are here

 Erica Warner, ScD, MPH

-Dr. Hill spent five years at Abt Associates Inc. where much of her work concentrated on various aspects of STEM.
+Dr. Hill spent five years at Abt Associates Inc. where much of her work concentrated on various aspects of STEM across the K-20 education continuum and into the faculty ranks.
 On these evaluation projects, Dr. Hill assumed significant management and administrative responsibilities, which included developing evaluation plans, designing instruments (surveys, interview protocols, classroom observations), managing data collection and analysis, preparing technical reports, overseeing staff and budget, and interacting with clients.
 In addition to assessing program impact and implementation, these evaluations provided data essential for analytical and policy support, program monitoring and reporting requirements.

+Conceptually and operationally, Dr. Hill’s current work involves the development of models and frameworks that guide, and potentially catalyze, institutional change and transformation and which results in more inclusive environments.
 Dr. Hill has a Ph.D. in sociology from Boston College.
-Her dissertation examined the class structure of academia and the factors that inhibit or facilitate success of scientists and engineers in institutions of higher education.
+Her dissertation examined the class structure of academia and the factors that inhibit or facilitate the success of scientists and engineers in institutions of higher education.

 Erica Warner, ScD, MPH (Instructor) joined Converge in 2011 as part of the ARRA Pathfinder grant to explore the coauthor networks of HMS faculty.
-With Converge she has examined how clinical disciplines differ, how networks contribute to promotion and retention, and the role networks play in racial and gender differences in receipt of NIH grants.
-She is an Instructor in Medicine at Harvard Medical School and Brigham and Women’s Hospital.
+With Converge, she has examined how clinical disciplines differ, how networks contribute to promotion and retention, and the role networks play in racial and gender differences in receipt of NIH grants.
+She is an Instructor in Medicine at Harvard Medical School and Massachusetts General Hospital.
 She is also a cancer epidemiologist with a focus on breast cancer and a strong interest in etiology of aggressive subtypes and racial/ethnic disparities in cancer incidence and survival.
-Dr. Warner received her bachelor’s degree from Duke University, a MPH from Yale University and a ScD from Harvard School of Public Health.
+Dr. Warner received her bachelor’s degree from Duke University, an MPH from Yale University and a ScD from the Harvard T. H. Chan School of Public Health.